 Strengthen employee skills – Coaching provides an opportunity for employees to learn valuable skills that will make them more comfortable performing their jobs.
 It also enables to coach to understand which skills may need to be improved or refreshed and enables the coach to develop a continuing education plan.

 Boost productivity levels - Once employees become more efficient and proficient in performing tasks, they can assume more responsibilities, which increases their value to the organization.
-Regular status updates and one-on-ones can alert the coach to new areas of interest or problems to solve to maintain the momentum.
+Regular status updates and one-on-ones can alert the coach to new areas of interest or problems to maintain momentum.

-Develop talent – Creating a pool of competent employees makes them more confident to seek leadership positions within the company.
+Develop talent – Creating a pool of competent employees makes them more confident to seek leadership positions.
 It also strengthens internal communication and bonds within teams to ensure their working together toward common goals.

 Improve retention – Coaching encourages employees are more confident and feel more engaged.
 They’ve developed skills that can be used in career advancement, feel that their manager and the company support them, and experience pride and satisfaction in being competent to perform their job.
 As a result, they are more likely to be loyal to the company.